ruthresh1/dsaNotes/dataStructures/linked list/problems/README.md

 ### Easy
 1. Find kth node from the end of linked list
-2. Print the Middle of a given linked list
+2. Find the median of a given linked list
 3. Flattening a linked list

 ### Medium